The cause of acne vulgaris, commonly known as acne, is multifactorial and is known to be caused by one or all of the following:

-- Excess sebum production (caused by increase in androgens),
+- Excess sebum production (caused by the increase in androgens),

 - Blocked hair follicle trapping oil and dead skin cells,

-- Excess androgen production driven by hormones, and
+- Excess androgen production is driven by hormones, and

-- An imbalance of Propionibacterium acnes (P. acnes), a bacteria that commonly lives on the skin goes on to digest the sebum, causing blackheads and inflammation to the skin.
+- An imbalance of Propionibacterium acnes (P. acnes), a bacteria that commonly live on the skin goes on to digest the sebum, causing blackheads and inflammation of the skin.

 Whilst genetics can predispose a person to develop acne, more research has shown that acne is strongly associated with inflammatory foods such as dairy, sugar and grains.

 A systematic review on acne and food was published in the Journal of International Dermatology in 2021.
 The purpose of this review was to look at the 53 research papers published on acne and acne diets between 2009 and 2020.

 The review concluded that foods which promoted acne included high glycemic index foods, dairy products and fatty foods.
 In contrast, a low carbohydrate diet and omega-3 fatty acids were found to be acne-protective.